josema-git/etapa-6/taller/taler_etapa6.md

 LIMIT 1;
 ```

-### 7. Products Purchased by Both Ashley and Karen
+### 7. Which products have both "Ashley" and "Karen"?
 ```sql
 SELECT DISTINCT
     products.product_id AS id,